koenigjesko/form-ai-backend-api/README.md

 ```bash
 npx tsc
 ```
-Output files will be located in `./dist` files.
+Output files will be located in `./dist` folder.

 ###### Detailed documentation and code comments will be compiled later.